 Bricks are great at soaking in water, which can be okay if your bricks are south-facing and can dry off in the sun.
 But when your chimney bricks are shaded and are constantly exposed to water, they can freeze in the winter and cause damage.
 You may need to waterproof your masonry if it is not able to fully dry out after a rain or snow storm.
 If you do decide to waterproof, you want something that still allows the pores of the bricks to stay open and breathe.

 If you have an old chimney, you should have it inspected to make sure there aren’t any of these common problems present.
-If you are needing chimney repair in Frederick, call Chimney Care Plus to ensure that your chimney is safe and operating well.
+If you are needing chimney repair, call Chimney Care Plus to ensure that your chimney is safe and operating well — we’re proud to provide service for folks throughout Western Maryland, including those in Frederick, Mt.
+Airy, Hagerstown, Myersville, and the surrounding areas.